 Segla, the name already sounds challenging and promising.
 After driving the breathtaking scenic tourist route of Senja, we arrive in the coastal village of Fjordgard.
 Here starts the hike to mountain top Segla.
-Actually this hike ended up on the wishlist only a few days before leaving for Northern Norway, when I saw a beautiful picture of rugged mountain peaks on Pinterest: Segla.
-I read that it took less than two hours to reach the top at 639 metres and that the view from this high cliffs would be dazzling.
+Actually this hike ended up on my wishlist only a few days before leaving for Northern Norway, when I saw a beautiful picture of rugged mountain peaks on Pinterest: Segla.
+I read that it took less than two hours to reach the top at 639 metres and that the view from these high cliffs would be dazzling.
 I was hoping that the weather gods would be nice to us, because we only had one day on Senja.
 When we arrived on Senja, we were welcomed by a bright blue sky and sunshine.
 On this beautiful sunny day we start the climb, full of enthusiasm and full of expectations.
 Never had I thought that I would be thanking Pinterest afterwards, because this was literally one of the highlights of our trip.

 An easy start of the climb